 A data breach or an attack on your digital workplace can lead to legal trouble too.
 End users and clients, and even your own employees may sue you for any damages they faced due to lack of security on your end.
 While it may be impossible to completely eliminate the threat of a cyber-attack, having an effective strategy can mitigate this to a large extent.
 And a robust cybersecurity mechanism can also limit your liabilities to an extent in case of an attack.

 Besides lawsuits from your clients or customers, insufficient cyber security measures may invite legal trouble from regulatory commissions.
 For example, a HIPAA violation can result in fines anywhere between $50 to $50,000 and upto $1.5 million dollars a year.
-Similar legislation like GDPR, CCPA (California Consumer Privacy Act), and the Data Security Law from China can put your company at legal risk if your digital workplace security doesn’t meet these standards.
+Similar data privacy legislations like GDPR, CCPA (California Consumer Privacy Act), and the Data Security Law from China can put your company at legal risk if your digital workplace security doesn’t meet these standards.

 Digital workplace cybersecurity is directly reflected on client trust and brand reputation